Can You Sell Half of Your Property to Your Son or Daughter?

 Where can my son get a mortgage to buy a share of our house?
-We would use that money to move into a smaller property and then just be on the deeds as joint owners with our son of the original property.
+We would use that money to move into a smaller property and just be on the deeds as joint owners with our son on the original property.
 The idea being to help our son and his family obtain a large enough house for their family and for us to downsize.

 What are the options?